kiralenz/keeprising/README.md

 * create a utils.py and store all the tiny functions in there
 * eventually install sketch to condaenv
 * transform dummy_data_creation in a python script
+* add logo to all pages
+* add flour types to baking notebook (multiselect)
+* giving suggestions on breads based on bread rating and desired bread type